Samantha Fitz-Symonds

 Rights and Governance Cluster

-Towards agency of opportunity for young people leaving care: A comparison of Welsh, English and Scandinavian models of practice
+Towards agency of opportunity for young people leaving care: A comparison of Welsh and Norwegian models of practice

 Research Questions: